Code, Culture & Scale: A small Team with Big Data

 "Sunlight is the best disinfectant." — Louis Dembitz Brandeis

-Sometimes, our ambition to deliver services and products with impeccable standards has led us in a path where it gets difficult for our stakeholders to comprehend our skills and capabilities.
-To help mitigate this, we are currently working on a blockchain based platform that helps improve our transparency by showcasing all the projects that we are working on, along with their current status and expected delivery timelines.
-We believe that this approach would also go a long way in answering a pertinent issue that we have faced since our inception — making sure that we deploy our limited funds in endeavors that are more impactful, along with the ability to estimate costs for each undertaking.
+At times, our ambition to deliver services and products with impeccable standards has led us down a path where stakeholders struggle to fully comprehend our skills and capabilities.
+To help address this, we are working on a blockchain-based platform that improves our transparency by showcasing all active projects along with their current status and expected delivery timelines.

 Epilogue